Boki08/SupervisedClassification/README.md

 Brownlee, J. (2020a, August 15).
 How to Configure the Gradient Boosting Algorithm.
 Machine Learning Mastery. https://machinelearningmastery.com/configure-gradient-boosting-algorithm/

 Raj, A. (2021, October 30).
 An Exhaustive Guide to Decision Tree Classification in Python 3.x.
 Medium. https://towardsdatascience.com/an-exhaustive-guide-to-classification-using-decision-trees-8d472e77223f

+Aruchamy, V. (2021, December 15).
+How To Plot Confusion Matrix In Python And Why You Need To?
+Stack Vidhya. https://www.stackvidhya.com/plot-confusion-matrix-in-python-and-why/